yeshua453/website/docs/controls/card.md

 ### `shape`

 The shape of the card.

-See [`FloatingActionButton.shape`](/docs/controls/floatingactionbutton#shape) for possible values.
+The value is an instance of [`OutlinedBorder`](/docs/reference/types/outlinedborder) class.

 The default shape is a `RoundedRectangleBorder` with `radius=4.0`.